 Mortgage Tip – Maximise Cash Flow to Pay Down Faster

-Set to benefit from the Sydney Metro Bankstown Line conversion, cutting CBD travel times.
-Multicultural vibrancy and competitive prices position it well for yield and capital gains.
+Set to benefit directly from the Sydney Metro Bankstown Line opening in the second half of 2026, cutting CBD travel times dramatically — Lakemba to Victoria Cross in just 37 minutes.
+Multicultural vibrancy and competitive prices position it well for both yield and capital gains as metro services begin.

 9. Green Square – Inner‑City Urban Renewal